knative/docs/docs/serving/samples/cloudevents/cloudevents-nodejs/README.md

 ## The Sample Code

-In `index.js`, you will see two key functions for the different modes of operation:
+In the `index.js` file, you will see two key functions for the different modes of operation:

    ```js
    const receiveAndSend = (cloudEvent, res) => {